salvaborit/holbertonschool-bash/README.md

-This repo contains the Shell project directories (HBTN).
+This repo contains the Shell project directories for Holberton.